Pairing tea with food is half-art, half-experiment and 100% our thing.

 We’re sharing our top four pairings below, but to get there, we spent a whole afternoon in the tea lab tasting over 16 different varieties of cheese.
 Tough job, but someone had to do it.

-So put the kettle on, invite your friends and celebrate the season with a totally unique flavour journey.
-You can find most of these teas in our aptly named Discovery Kit or at your local DAVIDsTEA store.
+So put the kettle on, invite your friends and celebrate the upcoming season with a totally unique flavour journey.

 Organic Gyokuro Yamashiro and Aged Goat Cheddar